Home

 ESL Student Challenges

-Drills asking students questions about the near and distant future in their lives will help to reinforce whether to use "will" or "be going to."
+Drills asking students questions about the near and distant future in their lives will help to reinforce when to use "will" and "be going to."

 From Will and Be Going To